cgwire/kitsu/docs/configure-kitsu/README.md

 :::

 ::: warning
-Notice that you can modify Concept Status here but you can't create a new one.
+Notice that you can modify Concept Status here but can't create a new one.
 :::